fluid-project/infusion/README.txt

 Sample Code
 -----------
-Sample code illustrating how Fluid components can be used:
+Sample code illustrating how Fluid components can be used*:
         sample-code/
            inline-edit/
            keyboard-a11y/
            pager/
            renderer/
            reorderer/
-           uploader/
            shared/

+    * sample code for the Uploader can be found in fluid-components/html/templates/

 Tests
 -----